nahuef/statsViewer/README.md

         ```
         C:\Steam\steamapps\common\FPSAimTrainer\FPSAimTrainer\
         ```
-3. Run the tool by executing or double clicking `StatsViewer.exe`.
+3. Run the tool by executing or double clicking `statsViewer.exe`.

 4. A terminal/console will open and if everything goes right you'll see a progress bar.
 Wait for a few seconds as it processes yor data.

-5. Once finished, that window will close itself and you should have a new file `StatsViewer.html` in the same directory as the executable `StatsViewer.exe`.
+5. Once finished, that window will close itself and you should have a new file `StatsViewer.html` in the same directory as the executable `statsViewer.exe`.
 Double click the `.html` file to open it in your default browser. **That's it, done!**

 ### How to find your `stats` folder